 a) Balanced costs (infrastructure versus attached stations).

 WLAN equipment is accepted as having balanced costs.
-The development of Wireless capabilities to enhance the positioning services offered by of WLAN network deployments and improve system level performance will not disrupt the established balance.
+The development of wireless capabilities to enhance the positioning services offered by of WLAN network deployments and improve system level performance will not disrupt the established balance.

 b) Known cost factors.